shakir85/csv_loader/README.md

 - Network congestion.
 - Slower disk IO (especially with non-SSD disks).
 - Performance dependability on storage and filesystem architectures.
-- If reading/writing to/from cloud storage, additional factors should be considered such as cost, storage configurations, retrieving data from archiving systems ...etc
+- If reading/writing to/from cloud storage, additional factors should be considered such as cost, storage configurations, retrieving data from archiving systems ...etc.

 ### Program Structure